shenwei356/seqkit/doc/docs/usage.md

 Attention:
    1. By default, only sequences with IDs that appear in all files are outputted. use -f/--full to output all sequences.
+      * If you are processing multiple-sequence-alignment results, you can use -F/--fill to fill with N bases/residues for IDs missing in some files when using -f/--full.
    2. If there are more than one sequences of the same ID, we output the Cartesian product of sequences.
    3. Description are also concatenated with a separator (-s/--separator).